I heard it from an actor, who learned it from a teacher, who read about it in a newspaper interview.

 Stage actress Elizabeth Marvel prepares for a role by reading the script from start to finish.
 She then spends a full day in rehearsal.
 Inventing.
 Probing.
 Playing.
 Afterwards, as all actors do, she sits for the directors notes and at the very end of a long work day she returns home.
 But unlike most actors, (and this is where things get interesting), Marvel re-reads the play from start to finish.
 The end.

 I love this story.

-One, because I think Elizabeth Marvel is one of the world’s best stage actresses.
-Two, it tethers practice to discovering new things.
-Three, it separates source material from the lab.
-(In this case, the script from the rehearsal.)
-And four, it deems repetition as a creative and bold way to move beyond the middle.
+One: Elizabeth Marvel is one of the world’s best stage actresses.
+Two: It tethers practice to mastery and discovering new things.
+Three: It separates source material from the lab.
+(In this case the script from the rehearsal.)
+And four: It deems repetition as a creative and bold way to move beyond the middle.

 Mind you, this story is hearsay and 100% unsubstantiated.
-Still the spirit of it, a tale of persistence, grit, and passion.
+Still the spirit of it is a tale of persistence, grit, and passion.

-It’s the sort of story I like to hear.
-The kind I like to tell.
+It’s the sort of story I like to hear and the kind I like to tell.

-And when I aim to accomplish a thing or two, and want to move past mediocre (the middle peak) where the air is thin and stamina and inspiration is needed; I’ll step up and perform an ‘Elizabeth Marvel.’
+Whenever I aim to accomplish a thing or two, and whenever I really, really want to move passed the middle peak (medicority) where the air is thin and stamina and inspiration is needed; I’ll perform an ‘Elizabeth Marvel.’